AngleSharp/AngleSharp/README.md

 ## Documentation

 The documentation of AngleSharp is located [in the docs folder](doc/index.md).
 More examples, best-practices, and general information can be found there.
 The documentation also contains a list of [frequently asked questions](doc/Questions.md).

-Historically, the [Wiki](https://github.com/AngleSharp/AngleSharp/wiki) was also used for documentation.
-Note, however, that updates for the documentation in the Wiki are no longer planned.
-The project's timeline, upcoming implementations, (currently) missing features, and milestones is still published and maintained in the Wiki.
-Issues should be reported on the GitHub's project page.

 More information is also available by following some of the hyper references mentioned in the Wiki.
 In-depth articles will be published on the CodeProject, with links being placed in the Wiki at GitHub.